supratikkoley/Lets-Chat/README.md

 # Let's Chat

 It is an one-to-one chat application made with flutter.
+## How to run the app?

+To run the app, you just need to add google-services.json file to the android/app folder.
+You can get this file by creating a new project or creating a new app within a existing firebase project.
 ## Getting Started

 This project is a starting point for a Flutter application.